SarahNk1-Maker/SQL-Employee-Tracker/README.md

 To build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL

 ## Installation
-Download the required Dependencies.Write node  <file name>
+Download the required Dependencies.Write Command "npm start".

 ## Usage
 No restrictions..